soufDev/gpcdz-api/README.md

 I will try to finish all for tomorrow at the same time as to day (I have to work before :D ) :p with a surprise if I can finished sure :D

-When I would finished, I will make a docker-compose file and a small architeture to launch a container easily
+When I would finish, I will make a docker-compose file and a small architeture to launch a container easily

 you would only have to type